 Asparagus will germinate and emerge in 10 to 14 days when the temperature is 75°F. Soaking the seed for 4 days will hasten emergence.
 The temperature during growth period should range from 65°F at night to 85°F day and seedlings will be ready for transplanting in 8 to 12 weeks.
 Seedlings will be 6 to 10 inches tall and have 4 to 6 stems with the developing crown having several buds.

 Asparagus seedlings are removed from the growing trays and packed in moisture-resistant boxes for shipment to the field.
 If short distances are involved, plants may be shipped in the growing trays.
 Plants can be held several days before transplanting if medium moisture is maintained.

 Seedlings can be set by hand or machine, using a peat pot transplanter or modified bare root transplanter.
 The bare root transplanter can be used by widening the throat to accommodate the asparagus root ball.
 Also, replace the rubber plant grippers with softer rubber to prevent crushing tender stems.
 Use a starter solution such as 10-52-17 at 3 lbs per 50 gallons in the transplant water and 1/2 cup per plant.
 Transplants should be spaced at 12 inches in either single or double row per bed.
-Double rows should be 12 to 14 inches apart (Fig. 2 and Fig. 3).
+Double rows should be 12 to 14 inches apart (Figure 2 and Figure 3).
 Following transplanting the plantings should be irrigated as often as needed during the first two months.

 Transplant seedlings after the threat of frost is past but before temperatures get above 90°F. Favorable conditions usually occur in April and May.
 You can also transplant in early to mid August which allows an early crop such as cucumber, snapbeans, tomatoes, peppers or small grain to be harvested during the year of transplanting.